 Dream Space, a project conceived and convened by Good for Nothing in partnership with Wild Labs, is an experimental, creative and participative project where we invite people from the city of Bath, to share their stories of today and their dreams for tomorrow on racism, the climate and ecological crises, and the social inequalities revealed through Covid-19 – all rooted in a place based perspective.

-We aim to collect stories and using creative ways like film, audio and print to ensure they are heard by much wider audiences.
+Our aim: to collect stories and use creative ways like film, audio and print to ensure they are heard by much wider audiences.

 The project has two phases:

 Convening people on and offline to create safe spaces to share their stories on racism, the climate and ecological crises and the inequalities revealed through Covid-19 from a Bath perspective.
 To capture these stories creatively.
-Full details here.
+To explore the stories captured through this phase, explore our online exhibition here.

 Informed by what emerges through the listening phase we will design and host a ‘dreaming’ event on a Saturday in an outdoor location near the city .
 Our intention is to convene 50 people who have submitted personal stories and represent diverse perspectives across the issues.